emkulka/oss-repo-template/labs/lab-04/report.md

 ## 3.

 It is important to choose a license so that you (creator, collaborator) can adequately protect your work.
-Not only does a licensce protect the work you create, but it also protects those who use your software.
+Not only does a license protect the work you create, but it also protects those who use your software.
 Additionally, if a license is not chosen, there can be issues with ownership and/or copyright.
 If a license is not there to spell out the guidelines of use for the project then nobody can claim ownership or continue to use it.

 ## 4.